❦ First Published on

 I was 5 years old, running around with shorts, often knee-high boots and a stick deep in the Brazilian Cerrado.
 At first we lived in tents, with a makeshift kitchen whose fire also heated water pumped in from the river.
 There were plant nurseries, big snakes and spiders, a cleared field for futebol and another that served as a runway for a sturdy aeroplane that was the only other way to arrive other than a two-day hike through wild savannah.
 The road to the nearest town, 40 kilometers away, would only be built later.

-One day, upon his return from a trip to another continent, I was delighted that he had with him a strange machine with faux-wood panels and a slot for cartridges.
+One day, upon dad’s return from a trip to another continent, I was delighted that he had with him a strange machine with faux-wood panels and a slot for cartridges.
 It was called an Atari 2600 Video Computer System, and he brought along a few games, including Night Driver and Space Invaders.

 Days were spent outside walking in the forest, swimming in the river, observing and listening.
 I played and daydreamed.
 I learned about the Cerrado’s plants and creatures from an old man named Procópio who taught me to make rope from dried palm leaves, about the daily habits of animals, the insects and snakes that were dangerous, and the strong current and life of the river nearby.